testcomputer/testcomputer/README.md

             <summary>
                 <strong>Professional Summary</strong>
            </summary>
-        <h5> Analytical Linux system administrator with knowledge in various open-source operating systems.
-        Committed to improving network uptime & system availability.
-7 years of experience working with UNIX systems.
-        Understanding of installing, configuring & administering Linux systems.
-Known for exceptional performance in network diagnostics & development operations.
-Diligent troubleshooter, with strong communication skills to interact effectively with employees and various IT environments.
-Currently developing agile management methodology.</h5>
+        <h5> Experienced Linux system administrator with a strong analytical mindset and expertise in various open-source operating systems.
+Committed to enhancing network uptime and system availability through effective installation, configuration, and administration of Linux systems.
+With 7 years of experience working with UNIX systems, I bring a deep understanding of network diagnostics and development operations.
+A diligent troubleshooter with excellent communication skills, adept at collaborating with employees and navigating diverse IT environments.
+Currently focused on developing an agile management methodology.</h5>
         </details>
     </h3>
 </div>